DevMountain/mentor-project-phase-handbook/README.md

 * 9:00am - 10:00am Mentor-guided Whiteboarding/Interview Practice
 > Whiteboard/Katas are assigned as pre-class content on the LMS, solutions for Mentors can be found there as well.
-* 10:00am - 12:30pm Working on Projects
+* 10:00am - 12:30pm Students Working on Projects
-* 12:30pm - 4:45pm Working on Projects/Conducting Mock Interviews
+* 12:30pm - 4:45pm Students Working on Projects
+> Note: From 2:00 - 4:00pm, one mentor from the project room will leave the classroom to conduct Mock Interviews
 * 4:45pm - 5:00pm Standups

 ### Daily White Boarding Instructions